This post covers the best things to do in Chicago this July, including, free, family-friendly, as well as nighttime activities, all updated for 2022.

 Play in a Park

 Chicago is full of green grass and playgrounds for kids to get out their energy.
-One of the best parks, Maggie Daley Park, is nestled between downtown and Lake Michigan.

-As one of our newest parks, it is also one of the best, with lots of different playgrounds for kids of all ages, a rock climbing wall, mini-golf, and tennis courts.
+As one of our newest parks, it is also one of the best, with lots of different playgrounds for kids of all ages, a rock climbing wall, a mini-golf, and tennis courts.

 Find out about the many great parks in Chicago by reading our post, Chicago's Beautiful Parks.